BlocklessNetwork/extension-http/README.md

-# Blockless-extension-http
+# Blockless HTTP Extension

 ![](blockless.png)

-This this example of blockless driver write by golang.
-And the driver also support rust, c/c++ and others.
+The HTTP extension is written in Go.
+The extension also supports rust, c/c++, among other languages.

 ## How to build
 ```
 $ go build go build -buildmode=c-shared -ldflags "-s -w" -o http_driver.so